 Cooperation with other Societies (SPSP and SASP)

-The Summer School organizers keep five of the approximately 60 potential Summer School places open for graduate students from North America/Canada (selected by SPSP) and five places for Australasian students (selected by the SASP).
-This is based on an agreement with SPSP and SASP which, in turn, allows five EASP postgraduate members to attend the SPSP Summer Schools (SISPP) and the summer school of SASP.
+The Summer School organizers keep five of the approximately 60 potential Summer School places open for graduate students from North America/Canada (selected by SPSP) and three places for Australasian students (selected by the SASP).
+This is based on an agreement with SPSP and SASP which, in turn, allows five EASP postgraduate members to attend the SPSP Summer Schools (SISPP) and three to attend the summer school of SASP.
 For more information, see our joint activities.